idmochowski/space_debris/README.md

-to successfully run this project you have to have the pykep library donloaded (https://esa.github.io/pykep/)
+to successfully run this project you must have the pykep library downloaded (https://esa.github.io/pykep/)

 running a simultion is done by running cube4.py